Catalina Vasquez Villalpando: Early life and education

-Villalpando's association with Republican Party (GOP) politics began at this time when she took a secretarial position with the Texas Republican Party (TRP) in Austin while attending business school.
-In 1969, she became an assistant to the local director of the Community Service Administration where she dealt with minority and business issues.
+Villalpando's association with Republican Party politics began at this time when she took a secretarial position with the Texas Republican Party in Austin, Texas while attending business school.

+Career

+In 1969, Villalpando became an assistant to the local director of the Community Service Administration where she dealt with minority and business issues.
 Villalpando eventually became director and, later, worked for the now defunct Office of Economic Opportunity.

 By the late 1970s, Villalpando was working for the Commerce Department's Minority Business Development Agency (MBDA) in Texas.
 In 1979, Villalpando returned to the private sector taking up the position of vice president for the Mid-South Oil Company.
 She also organized her own consulting firm, V. P. Promotions, providing public relations to minority-owned savings and loan institutions under a federal contract.

-Political career

 Villalpando was an early supporter of George H. W. Bush for the 1980 election cycle.
 After Ronald Reagan secured the GOP nomination, she enthusiastically volunteered in the Reagan-Bush campaign effort in Texas.
 She was rewarded with a position as staff assistant in the White House Office of Presidential Personnel when Reagan took up office in 1981.
 Later that year, she returned to Texas where she served as the voter groups coordinator for the TRP.

 For the next two years, Villalpando was a prolific activist in both Republican and Hispanic circles, serving on the boards of the Texas Federation of Republican Women, the Southwest Voter Registration Education Project, the League of United Latin American Citizens, and the American GI Forum.
 Additionally, she was appointed to seats on the Texas Advisory Committee to the U.S. Commission on Civil Rights and the Secretary's Advisory Committee on Small and Disadvantaged Business Utilization at the Department of Transportation.

-In 1983, Villalpando's work was noted by the Reagan Administration and she was brought back to Washington as a Special Assistant to the President for Public Liaison.
+In 1983, Villalpando's work was noted by the Reagan administration and she returned to Washington, D.C. as a Special Assistant to the President for Public Liaison.
 In this capacity, she dealt with public interest groups, lobbyists, and the general public and soon stood out for her "formidable...administrative skills."
 Villalpando's political profile also rose considerably when her skills and ethnicity were utilized in outreach efforts to attract Hispanics to the Republican Party.